• Skip to primary navigation

 Now, this step is really important!
 Top the warm mug cake with some peanut butter (my son uses a LOT–like 3 tablespoons!) and mini chocolate chips, if desired.
 Cover the cake with a napkin to help the topping melt.
 Allow 3-5 minutes to cool before eating.

-spoonful of chocolate mug cake
+A hand lifting a spoonful of chocolate mug cake out of the mug.

 How Much Protein Is in This Mug Cake?